 Proceeding on the Canal towards Cumberland, MD you will again pass the Lander Rd.
 AS, the Brunswick AS, and the Keep Tryst Rd.
 AS.
 The remaning portion from the Keep Tryst Rd.
 AS to the halfway point will be ~7 miles.
 This is another long stretch and it will probably be the middle of the afternoon so prepare yourself accordingly.
 The turn off point from the canal back up to Manidokan will be marked with orange surveyor's tape tied around trees near the turn off.
 At night there will be glow sticks hanging up.If you miss the turn off you will eventually find yourself at the Dargan Bend AS.
 They will congratulate you on some extra bonus mileage and then turn you around in the other direction.
 Follow the trail back up directly to Camp Manidokan (see the 2014 course re-route map).

 Once you get to the halfway point you will be able to access your drop bags.
 Be sure to check in and then head out on your second loop, going directly down the the canal.

-Loop two will begin the same way as loop one, except you will turnaround at the Dargan Bend aid station and will not proceed north to the Antietam AS.
-This means the first loop is 58 mile and the second will be 42.
+Loop two will begin the same way as loop one, except you proceed directly toward Keep Tryst once you emerge on the canal, you will not proceed to Dargan Bend or Antietam Creek AS on the second loop.
+This means the first loop is about 60 miles and the second will be 40.
 Coming back after passing through the Keep Tryst AS at the end of your second loop, you will turn off the canal an head up the single track trail to Manidokan.
 Proceed directly up a steep but short hill to the finish line.
 Congratulations, you are done!